-- message (lua object) - - timeout -
+- message (lua_object) string - timeout number

-Return If timeout is provided, and the channel doesn't become empty for the duration of the timeout, channel:put() returns false.
+Return If timeout is provided, and there is no free slot in the channel for the duration of the timeout, channel:put() returns false.
 Otherwise it returns true.

 channel object:close()

 Close the channel.
 All waiters in the channel will be woken up.
 All following channel:put() or channel:get() operations will return an error (nil).